Best Free House Cleaner Apps in 2026 (And When Paid Is Worth It)

 Customer Limits Arrive Faster Than Expected

 That 50-customer limit feels generous until month eight when you're turning away business or manually managing overflow clients in spreadsheets.
-Growing cleaning businesses typically hit these limits within 12-18 months, forcing expensive emergency upgrades.
+Growing service businesses typically hit these limits within 12-18 months, forcing expensive emergency upgrades.

 Payment Processing Gets Complicated